Gary Lineker: Personal life

 In 1985, Lineker was best man at snooker player Willie Thorne's wedding and their close friendship was the subject of the VHS production, Best of Friends – The Official Story of Gary Lineker & Willie Thorne.

 In November 2017, Lineker was named in the Paradise Papers in connection with a tax avoidance scheme relating to property owned in Barbados and a company set up in the British Virgin Islands.

-Lineker speaks Spanish, which he learnt during his time playing for FC Barcelona, and is an advocate for the teaching of foreign languages in schools.
+Lineker speaks fluent Spanish, which he learnt during his time playing for FC Barcelona, and is an advocate for the teaching of foreign languages in schools.

 In April 2020, during the COVID-19 pandemic, Lineker announced that he was donating £140,000 to the British Red Cross towards research into the virus.

+On 28 March 2023, he won an appeal against HM Revenue and Customs (HMRC) over a bill that totalled £4.9 million.
+HMRC had pursued him over taxes on income from the BBC and BT Sport, from 2013–14 to 2017–18, on the grounds he was an employee of both organisations at the time.
+A judge ruled he was a freelancer and had contracts with both broadcasters.